 The Risk Management System ("RMS") has been developed in alignment with Solvency II guidelines and is actively used in managing the business.
-It informs management of the inherent risks in the business and thereby achievement of the strategy.
+It enables management of the inherent risks in the business, supporting the achievement of business objectives.
 Therefore its effective operation has benefits for both internal and external stakeholders.